qedus/qedus.github.io/_posts/2019-02-27-how-i-would-improve-the-bittrex-api.md

    ]
 }
 ```
-Not knowing the type of object to be returned makes it difficult for statically typed languages to know how to load the JSON into their own structures.
-With the current API you have to manually parse the JSON string in order to discover what type of structure to unmarshal the JSON into.
+In order to parse these objects into a statically typed structure you need to first peak into it to ascertain the object that is returned.
+Only then can you unmarshal the object into the right structure.

-**Solution:** If any object can be recieved from a stream then ensure that the object type is described early on in the JSON structure.
+**Solution:** If any object can be recieved from a stream then ensure that the object type is described early on in the JSON structure using a defined format.
 For example:
 ```javascript
 {
    "type":"market",